matarui/evidencebaseddm/menu/syllabus.md

 ## Grading
 Students grades will be a combination of

 a) homework assignments (50% of the final grade)

 b) performance on a multiple-choice exam (50% of the final grade).

 ### Homework assignments
 Homework assignments will be given in class and will include conducting simple statistical analyses (e.g., regression), responding to a quiz, conducting systematic literature search, and communicating scientific evidence in writing or orally.

 ### Exam
-The exam will consist of multiple-choice questions.
+The exam will be in English and consist of multiple-choice questions.

-The exam will be in English.
-Students are allowed to use a dictionary during the exam.